germangar/whook/README.md

 python.exe main.py<br>
 pause<br>

-If you have troubles with the cmd prompt or the bat file you can also install Visual Code in the server and run it from there.
+If you have troubles with the cmd prompt or the bat file you can also install Visual Code and run it from there.

 ### CONFIGURATION - API KEYS ###